WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 How to Position Your Greenhouse: Choosing the Best Spot

-There’s so much to consider when putting up a greenhouse in the garden, and among these is the position.
-This isn’t just an “over here or right there” decision-making, though – it’s more than that.
-Think it through and let this guide help you where to site it.
+There’s so much to consider when putting up a greenhouse in the garden, and among these is its position.
+This isn’t just an “over here or right there” decision-making, though — it’s more than that.
+Think it through and let this guide help you where to locate it.

 BillyOh 4000 Lincoln Wooden Clear Wall Greenhouse with Roof Vent